The Cardiovascular System in ASL and English

 - 2 basic components are: heart “pump” and hollow tubes “carry blood”.

-- What is heart made of?
+What is the heart made of?

 - All organs made of small living units called cells.